Shraddha-Bankar/Ai_Personal_Finance_Brain/README.md

 ---

 ## Abstract
-This project builds an AI Personal Finance Brain to help users manage money easily.
+This project builds an AI Financial Advisor to help users manage money easily.

 It tracks income and expenses, predicts future savings, checks financial risk, and suggests simple investment ideas.